hackintoshrao/behavioral-cloning/writeup_template.md

 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results
 * autonomous_drive.mp4 contains the video of the car driven in autonomous mode.
+* Architecure.png contains the architecture of the network.
+* Folder ./sample_images/ contains the sample images from the dataset.
+* Folder `augument`  contains the augumented images of the samples in `./sample_images`.
 ####2.
 Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh